signalfx/gdi-specification/specification/opamp_datamodel.md

 ## Effective Declarative Config

-When an agent has been started _with_ declarative configuration, it is assumed that its configuration is derived from environment variables and default values.
-This section only applies to agents that were started _without_ declarative configuration.
+When an agent has been started _with_ a declarative configuration yaml file, its "effective configuration" will be reported differently.
+This section only applies to agents that were started _with_ declarative configuration.

+When running with declarative configuration, the "effective configuration" body will follow a similar structure, but will be a subset of

+### Body Format